-Packard veteran Hugh Ferry, who replaced George Christopher as president on January 1, 1950, accepted that post reluctantly and one of his main objectives was choosing a successor.
-That successor would have to come from outside; Packard’s internal talent pool was very modest.
-Many of the board members were pushing 70 and many senior executives weren’t much younger.
+Packard veteran Hugh Ferry, who replaced George Christopher as president on January 1, 1950, accepted that post reluctantly, and one of his main objectives was choosing a successor.
+That successor would have to come from outside because Packard’s internal talent pool was very modest.
+Many of the board members were pushing 70, and many senior executives weren’t much younger.
 The closest Packard had come to a succession plan was in early 1948, when former chairman Alvan Macauley had tried unsuccessfully to recruit AMA executive George Romney as executive vice president.

 The board found Nance surprisingly receptive.
-A recent GE reorganization had effective demoted him from CEO to executive vice president, a bitter pill for someone as ambitious as Nance.
-However, Nance’s initial demands were quite high and the negotiations with Packard dragged on for nearly two years.
+A recent GE reorganization had effectively demoted him from CEO to executive vice president, a bitter pill for someone as ambitious as Nance.
+However, Nance’s initial demands were quite high, and the negotiations with Packard dragged on for nearly two years.

 Part of Nance’s interest in Packard was the possibility of a merger between two or more of America’s remaining independent automakers.
 Even before accepting the presidency, Nance had preliminary discussions with Nash’s George Mason about a possible four-way merger between Nash, Hudson, Packard, and Studebaker.
 Nance saw the Packard presidency as a stepping stone to the executive seat of a new automotive conglomerate.

 In an address to an informal group of Packard “key men” at the end of May, Nance confronted the issue that company management had generally been reluctant to face: that Packard’s once-vaunted reputation was now all but meaningless.
-He recognized the need for the volume the “junior” models provided, but he said that Packard had left itself in limbo, not quite a prestige brand, not quite a middle-class make.
+He recognized the need for the volume the “junior” models provided, but declared that Packard had left itself in limbo: not quite a prestige brand, not quite a middle-class make.
 If the company was to survive, it could not afford half measures.

 The plans for an all-new car for the 1954 model year were quickly postponed.
 Although Packard had done quite well in the 1951 model year, the little-changed Twenty-Fifth Series launched that November was down more than 35%.
 The decline was largely a result of the Korean War, in which the U.S. had been embroiled since the summer of 1950.
-The war led to renewed shortages of steel and other strategic materials, along with production caps and restrictions on consumer credit.
+The war led to renewed shortages of steel and other strategic materials along with production caps and credit restrictions.
 The bright side was that the war brought an assortment of military contracts for jet and maritime engines, helping to keep Packard in the black.